East Boston Workers' Compensation

 Throughout Boston, Massachusetts, there were 1,600,000 workers in the civilian labor force in July 2014, according to the Bureau of Labor Statistics.
 A total of 340,700 were providing professional and business services and 253,700 were in the trade, transportation and utilities industry.
 The largest number were employed in the educational and health services sector.
 There were a total of 409,200 people working jobs within this sector as of July 2014.

 Workers in these and other sectors face the potential for workplace injuries and fatalities.
 When accidents happen on the job in East Boston, it is important to get legal help.
 A lawyer can assist you in understanding whether you have any third-party non-employers to sue and can assist with the process of making a workers’ compensation claim to receive benefits for your injuries.
-Contact the East Boston workers’ compensation lawyers at the Law Offices of Jeffrey S. Glassman today to learn more.East Boston Workers Face Risks of Workplace
+Contact the East Boston workers’ compensation lawyers at the Jeffrey Glassman Injury Lawyers today to learn more.East Boston Workers Face Risks of Workplace

 East Boston was once a center of shipbuilding and is today a gateway to people from around the world because it is the home to Logan Airport.
 The area was the home of the first branch library in the nation, which was constructed in 1870.
 It provides waterfront views of the city skyline and a mix of old and new housing, which makes the East Boston area a very attractive place to live and work.